petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Interests - Percentage of Active Members

 The percentage of active members for interests shows what percent of the active members in a segment is interested in that interest topic.
-A member of a segment is considered active if they have interacted with your site within the last thirty days.
-The rate is calculated as,
+Members of a segment are considered active if they have interacted with your site within the last thirty days.
+The rate is calculated as

 ```
 (The total number of active segment members who were interested in that topic) ÷ (The total number of active segment members) * 100